ayoub-bread-man/sql-excel-automation-bookstore/README.md

 # Bookstore Monthly Report Generator :

-This script connects to a SQL database, runs key sales queries, exports the results to a formatted Excel file, logs the process, and emails the report automatically.
+This script connects to a SQL database, runs key sales queries, exports the results to a formatted Excel file, logs the process, and emails the report automatically. just plug in your email and essntial stuff like file path etc and run main and it works like gold

 # Features:
 - SQL queries for total sales, bestsellers, category breakdowns